 EN-CAMHS is responding to an urgent need to improve the referral process into CAMHS (children and adolescents mental health services).
 At present there are long waiting times to access the service and a lack of information about other appropriate sources of support for children and young people (CYP).

-In 2018/2019 a report was published which highlighted approximately 25% of CYP referred into CAMHS were not accepted for treatment for reasons such as incomplete referral documentation and difficulties knowing when to refer CYP to CAMHS.
+Approximately 25% of CYP referred into CAMHS were not accepted for treatment for reasons such as incomplete referral documentation and difficulties knowing when to refer CYP to CAMHS.

 What are we going to do?